-Giovanni “Gio” Ponti (born November 18, 1891, Milan, Italy–died September 16, 1979, Milan, Italy) is considered was of the most important and influential Italian architects.
-He was successful as an industrial designer, furniture designer, artist and publisher.
-His influence on modern Italian architecture is incontestable and he is often referred to as the father of modern Italian design.
+Giovanni "Gio" Ponti (born November 18, 1891, Milan, Italy–died September 16, 1979, Milan, Italy) is considered one of the most important and influential Italian architects.
+He was successful as an architect, industrial designer, furniture designer, artist, and publisher.
+His influence on modern Italian architecture is incontestable, and he is often referred to as the father of modern Italian design.

-He worked in the design profession for a period of over sixty years.
-During his prolific career Gio Ponti produced a number of furniture pieces, decorative art works and industrial product designs, extracting old artisan skills whilst at the same time exploring modern production techniques.
-Additionally, creating important architectural works in Italy and internationally.
+He worked in the design profession for over sixty years.
+During his prolific career, Gio Ponti produced several furniture pieces, decorative artworks, and industrial product designs, extracting old artisan skills while exploring modern production techniques.
+Additionally, creating critical architectural works in Italy and internationally.

-The great designer graduated from the Politecnico di Milano in 1921.
-In 1923, he began working in industrial design designing ceramics for the Richard Ginori pottery factory, near Florence.
-After two years, he convinced Richard Ginori to participate in the Internationale des Arts Décoratifs et Industriels Modernes (a 1925 Paris exposition), where Ponti’s ceramic designs were very successful.
-During this time, Ponti forged a lasting relationship with the executive and shareholder of Christofle, Tony Bouilhet, who later in life would married Ponti’s niece, and for whom he designed Villa Bouilhet at the Saint-Cloud golf club near Paris, one of Ponti’s first house design projects.
-During his 15-year association with the Richard Ginori pottery factory, but especially during the early years, Gio Ponti collaborated with craftsmen and artisans to create rich designs with an abundance of colors, elegant shapes, and skilled craftsmanship, mostly in the neoclassical style.
-This style was out of favor with the functional and minimal approach of the then-prevalent Italian Rationalism, and it was distinctly present in Ponti’s work in the 1930s and 1940s and less and less so in the later years.
+The great designer graduated from Politecnico di Milano in 1921.
+In 1923, he began working in industrial design, designing ceramics for the Richard Ginori pottery factory near Florence.
+After two years, he convinced Richard Ginori to participate in the Internationale des Arts Décoratifs et Industriels Modernes (a 1925 Paris exposition), where Ponti's ceramic designs were very successful.
+During this time, Ponti forged a lasting relationship with the executive and shareholder of Christofle, Tony Bouilhet, who later in life would marry Ponti's niece, and for whom he designed Villa Bouilhet at the Saint-Cloud golf club near Paris, one of Ponti's first housing design projects.
+During his 15-year association with the Richard Ginori pottery factory, but especially during the early years, Gio Ponti collaborated with craftsmen and artisans to create rich designs with abundant colours, elegant shapes, and skilled craftsmanship, mainly in the neoclassical style.
+This style was out of favor with the functional and minimal approach of the then-prevalent Italian Rationalism, and it was distinctly present in Ponti's work in the 1930s and 1940s and less and less so in the later years.

-In 1928, Ponti delved deep in to the world of publishing and began Domus, an architecture and design magazine with a desire to energize and assimilate Italian architecture, interior design, and decorative arts.
-His leadership at Domus would allow him to express his ideas regarding the Novecento artistic movement, a counter-movement to Rationalismo, and also to ensure recognition of top Italian design.
-He worked at Domus until 1941, when he moved on and founded Stile magazine (Lo Stile–nella casa e nell’arrendamento), and asked several young architect and critics–among them Lina Bo Bardi, to collaborate with him.
-But Ponti closed Lo Stile and returned to Domus in 1947, where he remained involved for the rest of life.
+In 1928, Ponti delved deep into publishing and began Domus, architecture and design magazine, to energize and assimilate Italian architecture, interior design, and decorative arts.
+His leadership at Domus would allow him to express his ideas regarding the Novecento artistic movement, a counter-movement to Rationalism, and ensure recognition of top Italian design.
+He worked at Domus until 1941, when he moved on and founded Stile magazine (Lo Stile–Nella casa e nell'arrendamento), and asked several young architects and critics–among them Lina Bo Bardi, to collaborate with him.
+However, Ponti closed Lo Stile and returned to Domus in 1947, where he remained involved for the rest of his life.

-There have been many books, magazine articles, and exhibitions attributed to exploring the influence and exceptionality of Gio Ponti’s work.
-Throughout his working life he designed a very large amount of ceramics, furnishings and objects.
-Many of his designs he embarked on alone and some were created in collaboration with other artists and designers of the time.
-He produced some of the objects himself, while other were made in workshops by expert craftsmen, and some pieces were manufactured by some of the major furniture manufacturing companies of the time.
-The diversified production of his work is a clear indicator of his interest in both industrial productions as well as artisanal production.
+Many books, magazine articles, and exhibitions have been attributed to exploring the influence and exceptionality of Gio Ponti's work.
+Throughout his working life, he designed a considerable amount of ceramics, furnishings, and objects.
+He embarked on many of his designs alone, and some were created in collaboration with other artists and designers of the time.
+He produced some of the objects himself, while others were made in workshops by expert craftsmen, and some pieces were manufactured by some of the significant furniture manufacturing companies of the time.
+The diversified production of his work is a clear indicator of his interest in both industrial productions and artisanal production.

-In the 1940s, Ponti collaborated with Paolo de Poli in the production of furniture, decorative panels, and new objects of design and animal motifs in sculptural forms, and in 1946, he started three years of involvement designing Murano glassware for Venini.
+In the 1940s, Ponti collaborated with Paolo de Poli to produce furniture, decorative panels, and new objects of design and animal motifs in sculptural forms, and in 1946, he started three years of involvement designing Murano glassware for Venini.

-During the early 1930s, Gio Ponti and Piero Fornasetti started a long, productive, and somewhat methodic collaboration, as it mostly consisted of Ponti-designed furniture decorated with Fornasetti paintings and engravings.
-During the 1950s, in line with the other important Italian designers of the time, such as Nino Zoncada, Gustavo Pulitzer, Paolo de Poli, Pietro Chiesa, and Gino Sarfatti, Ponti designed the interiors, including the furniture for ocean liners.
-In 1947, Gio Ponti established a long and strong friendship with the Italian architect and designer Ico Parisi and his wife, Luisa Aiani, when they collaborated in the design studio La Ruota.
+During the early 1930s, Gio Ponti and Piero Fornasetti started a long, productive, and somewhat methodic collaboration, as it mainly consisted of Ponti-designed furniture decorated with Fornasetti paintings and engravings.
+During the 1950s, in line with the other influential Italian designers, such as Nino Zoncada, Gustavo Pulitzer, Paolo de Poli, Pietro Chiesa, and Gino Sarfatti, Ponti designed the interiors, including the furniture for ocean liners.
+In 1947, Gio Ponti established a long and strong friendship with the Italian architect and designer Ico Parisi and his wife, Luisa Aiani, collaborating in the design studio La Ruota.

-Gio Ponti participated in the architectural and interior design of two important hotels in Italy: the Hotel Parco dei Principe in Sorrento (1960) and the Hotel Parco dei Principe in Roma (1964).
+Gio Ponti participated in the architectural and interior design of two important hotels in Italy: the Hotel Parco Dei Principe in Sorrento (1960) and the Hotel Parco Dei Principe in Roma (1964).
 The interiors for these two hotels were designed with a unique modern sensuality that evoked sophistication and style.
-The projects were created in collaboration with Fausto Melotti, Ico Parisi.
+The projects were created in collaboration with Fausto Melotti and Ico Parisi.

 In 1966, he invited lighting designer Elio Martinelli to showcase his lamps at the opening of the Eurodomus exhibition, which drove forward Martinelli's career as an innovative light designer.

-Amongst Ponti’s architectural masterpieces of the 1930s are are the Institute of Mathematics at the University of Rome (1934), the Catholic Press Exhibition in Vatican City (1936), and the first office block of the Montecatini company in Milan (1936).
-In 1950, Alberto Pirelli, the owner of the Pirelli tire company, selected Gio Ponti to design and develop a building to house the offices of his company.
+Among Ponti's architectural masterpieces of the 1930s are the Institute of Mathematics at the University of Rome (1934), the Catholic Press Exhibition in Vatican City (1936), and the first office block of the Montecatini company in Milan (1936).
+In 1950, Alberto Pirelli, the owner of the Pirelli tire company, selected Gio Ponti to design and develop a building to house his company's offices.
 Gio Ponti hired architects Pier Luigi Nervi and Arturo Danusso to collaborate with him, and the team began the construction of the Pirelli Tower in 1956.
-When completed in 1958, the 32-story, 127-meter-high Pirelli Tower, with its unique hexagonal plan, became Italy’s first skyscraper and a symbol of the postwar economic recovery of Italy.
+When completed in 1958, the 32-story, 127-meter-high Pirelli Tower, with its unique hexagonal plan, became Italy's first skyscraper and a symbol of the postwar economic recovery of Italy.

 Two of his most renowned architectural works, though, were built outside of Italy.
 One of these works is Villa Planchart, or “El Cerrito” (1955), in Caracas, built for Anala and Armando Planchart at the top of a hill, or cerro, overlooking Caracas.
-For the Villa Planchart project, Ponti designed not only the 10,000-square-foot, six-bedroom house but also the furniture and decorative objects.
-Another of Ponti’s most famous works is Villa Nemazee (1957–1964) in Tehran.
-This home was commissioned by the Namazee family at the recommendation of Mohsen Foroughi, architect and dean of the Faculty of Fine Arts at Tehran University.
+For the Villa Planchart project, Ponti designed the 10,000-square-foot, six-bedroom house, and the furniture and decorative objects.
+Another of Ponti's most famous works is Villa Nemazee (1957–1964) in Tehran.
+The Namazee family commissioned this home at the recommendation of Mohsen Foroughi, architect and dean of the Faculty of Fine Arts at Tehran University.
 For Villa Namezee, Ponti developed a design based on the traditional Iranian courtyard house.
-The Iranian regime has since revoked the villa’s heritage status, making its future uncertain.
+The Iranian regime has since revoked the villa's heritage status, making its future uncertain.
 Italian artist and ceramicist Fausto Melotti collaborated on the interior design and furnishings of both villas.

 In the 1970s towards the end of his career, Ponti was on an intense mission to explore transparency and lightness in his work.
-It was during this time that he designed and built facades resembling undulated and perforated sheets of paper with geometric shapes and unique patterns.
-In 1970, he finished the Taranto Cathedral, a white rectangular building topped with a huge concrete façade punctured with openings.
+During this time, he designed and built facades resembling undulated and perforated sheets of paper with geometric shapes and unique patterns.
+In 1970, he finished the Taranto Cathedral, a white rectangular building with a huge concrete façade punctured with openings.
 In 1971, he contributed to the exterior envelope design of the Denver Art Museum in Colorado—the only Gio Ponti building in North America.
 He also submitted the project design for the future Centre Pompidou in Paris.